brunomendola/querity/index.markdown

 layout: default
 ---

-Querity is a generic interface to run database queries in your Java application.
+Querity is an extensible query builder to create and run database queries in your Java application.

-It supports various database technologies, both **SQL** and **NoSQL**, and each support is built into modules, so you can import the one which fits into your project.
+It supports **SQL** and **NoSQL** databases technologies, and each support is built into small modules, so you can import the one which fits into your project.

+Querity currently supports any **SQL database** (with the JPA module), **MongoDB** and **Elasticsearch**.

 Why you should use Querity?

 ✔ learn once, use everywhere

-✔ zero logic needed apart building a generic Query object
+✔ write queries with filtering, sorting and pagination regardless of the database technology

+✔ fluent Java API to build complex queries

+✔ a simple textual query language to be used in REST APIs

+✔ expose the same REST API in all your projects

 ✔ switch database without rewriting the logic of your application

-✔ ready to use REST API which implements filtering, sorting and pagination, to be consumed by your UI components

-✔ expose the same REST API in all your projects

 # Requirements